 Subjects in which the Degrees may be awarded are listed in §4.3 below.
-All other regulations concerning the General Structure and Assessment of the Degree are detailed in the corresponding section of the Engineering Section of the University Calendar in section III, §6 - §9.
+All other regulations concerning the General Structure and Assessment of the Degree are detailed in the Generic Undergraduate Regulations §6 - §9, reproduced in the College of Science & Engineering section of the University Calendar.